 Highlights

-MFCs to synthesise alkali as a direct product of electricity generation - not consumption
+MFCs synthesise alkali as a direct product of electricity generation - not consumption

-The alkaline solution was only produced when electricity was generated from the breakdown of wastewater
+Electric current and up to 68mL of alkaline solution was produced from the breakdown of wastewater

-COD reduction of 92% was achieved
+The maximum power performance of a single MFC obtained by polarization curve was 2.58 mW

-The first demonstration of cost effective ceramic based MFC
+Cost effective ceramic MFCs with internal cathode achieved 92% COD reduction

 Energy generated from ceramic MFCs operated LED light for 7 days

 Introduction

 The cost of energy generation and wastewater treatment is expected to increase in the near future, in order to meet the growing global population and the resultant demand on resources.
-Wastewater is typically viewed as a burden rather than a resource that requires energy for treatment.
-The energy value of domestic wastewater can be up to 7.6 kJ per litre (kJ/L) and that of mixed industrial and domestic wastewater to 16.8 kJ/L [1].
-If the energy contained in wastewater is harnessed, not only can it help the water industries become more efficient in energy consumption or even net production, but it could also become a source of energy in parts of the world, which currently lack the essential infrastructure for reliable and affordable energy generation and distribution.
+The treatment of wastewater is typically viewed as an energy intensive burden rather than a resource.
+The energy value of domestic wastewater can be up to 7.6 kJ per litre (kJ/L) and that of mixed industrial and domestic wastewater as much as 16.8 kJ/L [1].
+By harnessing the energy in wastewater, the water industries can become more efficient both financially and environmentally.
+In addition, wastewater could become a source of energy in parts of the world, which currently lack the essential infrastructure for reliable and affordable energy generation and distribution.
 Globally, there is an urgent need for low-cost water treatment technologies both in developed and developing countries.